-For over two years, the question on everyone’s lips is still; how Brexit will impact their day to day lives and while no outcome has yet been determined, it’s possible to look ahead to the potential effects it may have, as well as the effects it’s having on UK businesses right now.
+The question still on everyone’s lips is how Brexit will impact their day-to-day lives.
+Let’s look ahead at the potential effects it may have, as well as the effects it’s having on UK businesses right now.

 Brexit is already having an impact on the recruitment process, with some companies in the UK reporting that it has made it more difficult to attract the right talent and retain it.
 European workers are naturally reticent to uproot their lives to come to the UK while the potential impacts are still as yet unknown.

 The value of the pound has also impacted this too, plunging in value directly after the Brexit vote.
 The effect of this drop in value has resulted in highly paid professionals in other countries demanding a higher salary to account for this dip in value.
 With the cost of living also rising post-Brexit, this is a significant concern for these workers too.

 Potentially we could lead to a skill shortage within the UK, taking many many years to fill.
 If the Brexit agreement also involves deportation of current EU workers, then this could be catastrophic for some businesses, restricting free movement of the workforce.

 As many employment directives form some part of the EU legislation that all member countries follow, there will also likely be a shake-up of employment law in the UK.
 Anti-discrimination rights, family leave and working time all fall under these directives.
 While the vast majority of them will most likely remain intact, some are in question.

 For HR professionals, this means more time will be required to ensure that they stay updated on any legislative changes.
 While many existing jobs will remain the same, companies will need to ensure that they are following the letter of the law in all cases to avoid any potential issues.
 Those who learned the law many years ago may fall foul of the system if they fail to stay abreast of the changes.
 Any changes will inevitably lead to confusion for professionals who have been doing things a certain way for years.